Vegan Japanese

 • Thinly slice spring onions for garnish and set aside.

-• In a bowl, coat the tofu cubes and mushrooms evenly with cornstarch.
+• In a bowl, coat the tofu cubes and mushrooms evenly with cornstarch (or potato starch).

-• Mix soy sauce, mirin, and sugar to create a teriyaki-like sauce.
+• Mix soy sauce, mirin, and sugar to create a quick teriyaki sauce.
 Set aside.

-• Heat oil and sesame oil in a pan over medium heat, and fry the cornstarch-coated tofu cubes and mushrooms until golden.
+• Heat oil and sesame oil in a pan over medium heat, and fry the cornstarch-coated tofu cubes and mushrooms until crisp and golden.

 • Pour the teriyaki sauce over the tofu and mushrooms.
 Stir to combine and cook until the sauce is absorbed.